 Sándor made his dreams come true and created Rajki Vineyard, located outside the town of Celldömölk in Western Hungary.
 He worked the vineyard for 10 years, selling it in 2006 to move back to the United States where he now resides.

-It is with determination and passion that John and Karen carry on Sandor’s tradition of dedication to fulfilling their dreams.
+It is with determination and passion that the Kovacs family carry on Sandor’s tradition of dedication to fulfilling their dreams.
 They pay homage to the man that inspired them to blend ‘Old World values’ with ‘New World vision.’